-The idea is for this to be an introduction to elementary number theory from a geometric point of view, as opposed to the usual strictly algebraic approach.
+This is an introduction to elementary number theory from a geometric point of view, as opposed to the usual strictly algebraic approach.
 A large part of the book is devoted to studying quadratic forms in two variables with integer coefficients, a very classical topic going back to Fermat, Euler, Lagrange, Legendre, and Gauss, but from a perspective that emphasizes Conway's much more recent notion of the topograph of a quadratic form.
-The title of the book will probably be changed to something more informative before it is published, which is likely to be in 2020 or 2021.

 Chapter 0.
 Preview